April 1, 2023

 Scientists cooled two molecules to 500 nanokelvin and forced them to enter into a delayed chemical reaction in order to capture previously elusive moments of transformation.

-Chemical reactions are responsible for almost everything: breathing, cooking and digesting food, producing energy and more.
-Despite this, previously scientists could only theoretically reflect on how everything works at a fundamental level, since the transformation takes place so quickly (in femtoseconds) that it could not be caught even with the most accurate cameras.
+Chemical reactions are responsible for almost everything:breathing, cooking and digesting food, energy production and much more.
+Despite this, previously scientists could only theorize about how things work at a fundamental level, since the transformation occurs so quickly (in femtoseconds) that even the most precise measurements could not capture it.cameras.

 In order to slow down this process and consider the course of the reaction, a team from Harvard University conducted it in ultracold conditions.